mxtchell/genpact_v2/readme.md

-## Belk Code Skills
+## AnswerRocket Code Skills

-This repository contains the code for the Belk skills.
+This repository contains the source code for the template skills used in AnswerRocket.

+These templates serve as a foundation for developing and customizing new skills within the platform.

 ## Setup